THOMASELOVE/431-classes-2024/class07/README.md

     - **Grades** for Lab 1 will be posted by class time.
 2. In addition to Lab 2, the Minute Paper after Class 07 is due Wednesday at noon. **Link to be posted**.
 3. [Chapters 9](https://thomaselove.github.io/431-book/09_moregroups.html), [10](https://thomaselove.github.io/431-book/10_transmore.html), [11](https://thomaselove.github.io/431-book/11_association.html) and [12](https://thomaselove.github.io/431-book/12_transassoc.html) of our [Course Textbook](https://thomaselove.github.io/431-book/) are now ready for you, in addition to Chapters 1-8 and the Appendix materials, which have been available previously.
 Chapters 13-23 still need work on my part before I can recommend you read them.
-    - I also corrected a typo (I was missing a parenthesis in describing what outliers and serious outliers are) in [Section 3.5](https://thomaselove.github.io/431-book/03_summary.html#sec-outliers) thanks to an alert student.
+    - I also corrected non-critical irritating typos in [Section 3.5](https://thomaselove.github.io/431-book/03_summary.html#sec-outliers) and in [Section 7.5](https://thomaselove.github.io/431-book/07_transform.html#the-logarithmic-transformation) thanks to alert students who have received some credit for letting me know.
+Email or Campuswire is great for letting me know if you find other errors.
 4. David Spiegelhalter's writing in [The Guardian](https://www.theguardian.com/profile/david-spiegelhalter) may be of interest to you.
 5. Rebecca Barter's [An introduction to Python for R Users](https://rebeccabarter.com/blog/2023-09-11-from_r_to_python) has been helpful to some people making that transition, or the opposite one.